#Snowman Series 3 – Data Laundering: The New Chemical Warfare

 This allows the people who pay for such services to target you at an individual level with news, information or social media posts which are tweaked to make sure they have the biggest psychological impact on you.

-Fake news and alternative facts are a central part of this and will be covered as part of this series in more detail, though the Russian terms ‘pokazukha’, which means something like a staged stunt, and ‘zakazukha’, which refers to the widespread practice of planting puff pieces or hatchet jobs, are both terms which are relevant in the broader context of this investigation.
+Fake news and alternative facts are a central part of this and will be covered as part of this series in more detail, though the Russian terms ‘pokazukha’, which means something like a staged stunt according the BBC college of journalism, and ‘zakazukha’, which refers to the widespread practice of planting puff pieces or hatchet jobs, are both terms which are relevant in the broader context of this investigation.

 Using psychometric profiles, the simplistic creation of AI driven ‘bots’ on social media can push selected messages into more common public view – with the added bonus of the Social Media Echo Chamber ensuring the activity is only seen by the appropriate recipients.
 This kept much of the activity out of sight and is the core reason the authorities were so late in responding to the threat.